 KS3 curriculum

-KS3 English curriculum
+KS3 English Online Courses

 The KS3 English curriculum: Units of work for Year 7, Year 8, and a bridging year of Year 9 content which begins to prepare pupils for content such English Language style questions, and extract-based units such as Gothic Literature to prepare pupils for the types of texts they might encounter in KS4.